-In the three foundation courses students receive an extensive introduction to the elements, principles, and vocabulary of design through the use of a variety of two and three dimensional media.
-Color is an integral part of the design process and is introduced as a descriptive and expressive element of art focusing on color perception and application.
-Students explore and develop all aspects of the creative process including observation, analysis and historical perspective; visual and conceptual problem solving; the expressive potential of media; and the contribution of craftsmanship to content.
+The two Core Program courses lay down the groundwork upon which the school's five specialized programs continue to build.
+In these courses, students receive an extensive introduction to the elements, principles, and vocabulary of art and design through a variety of media and creative processes.
+Students explore and develop all aspects of the creative process including research, observation, critical analysis, visual and conceptual problem solving, the expressive potential of media, and the contribution of craftsmanship to content.

 Core Program Courses

 This course introduces practical and theoretical content in disciplinary and interdisciplinary art and design practices.
 Through thematic collaborative projects, students will engage various 2D, 3D, and 4D materials, methods, tools, and concepts independently and in relation to each other.